Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Last Screen Use: 1994 - Children's Royal Variety Performance

-The final two Imperial props were used as exhibition props and were seen together at the Isle of Wight exhibition which opened in 1992.
-The lights were replaced with large orange lamps (quite unlike anything seen previously) for the exhibition.
-When the exhibition closed one of the props was sent to various exhibitions across the UK, including the Dapol exhibition at Llangollen, before finally ending up at the Blackpool.
-It was auctioned at Bonhams in 2010 as part of a bigger sale of Doctor Who props and fetched a handsome £15,600.
-This Imperial prop has a '2' marked on the inside of the neck section.
+When the exhibition closed, the sections were mixed up to create two new Daleks.
+Dalek I2-I41 was sent to the Dapol exhibition at Llangollen before finally ending up at Blackpool.
+When that closed it was auctioned at Bonhams in 2010 as part of a bigger sale of Doctor Who props and fetched a handsome £15,600.
 It now resides in a collection in the USA.
-The whereabouts of the fourth prop is unknown.
+The whereabouts of Dalek I4-I2 is unknown.

 Special Weapons Dalek